TV Duty of Care

 Understanding the potential mental health issues is key in getting the right contestants

-Having worked in and on TV for over 20 years, I fully understand the needs of production and casting teams to combine and balance both entertainment value with the welfare of their contestants – as well as the speed that sometimes needs to be deployed – and work closely with them to try and ensure, wherever possible, that participants are able to appear on their shows.
+Having worked in and on TV for over 20 years, we fully understand the needs of production and casting teams to combine and balance both entertainment value with the welfare and suitability of their contestants – as well as the speed that sometimes needs to be deployed – and work closely with them to try and ensure, wherever possible, that participants are able to appear on their shows.

-I also offer full crew training on welfare, including how to recognise duty of care issues, how to respond to them and how to protect themselves both on and off set.
+We also offer full crew training on welfare, including how to recognise duty of care issues, how to respond to them and how to protect themselves both on and off set.

-What do I do?
+What do we do?

 • Use both standardised and customised psychological evaluations and tools to assess the suitability of each contestant to the show in question.